Dover, Deal and Sandwich

 The history is so vivid at Dover Castle the past feels more like the present.
 Overlooking the Port of Dover, this magnificent fortification is alive with vibrant furnishings, every-day artefacts and costumed actors.
 The audio-visual displays of the castle's Secret Wartime Tunnels evoke an underground hospital and the retreat from Dunkirk.
 Meanwhile, the Dover Museum provides a new twist on cross-channel ferries: a 3000 year-old, sea-going Bronze Age boat.

 Next, time to re-fuel and rest.
-For a fine meal and sound sleep book the White Cliffs Hotel; check into The Marquis, a boutique restaurant-with-rooms; enjoy 4-star comfort at Ramada or go all nautical at the Dover Marina Hotel.
+For a fine meal and sound sleep book the White Cliffs Hotel; check into The Marquis, a boutique restaurant-with-rooms; enjoy 4-star comfort at the Leaf Hotel or go all nautical at the Dover Marina Hotel.

 Don't miss Deal in Kent with its award-winning high street, mazy smugglers' lanes and independent shops.
 Buzzing cafes and pubs sit alongside a photogenic seafront that's home to a sweeping pier and quirky maritime clock; the Timeball Tower.
 Prowl the battlements and captain's quarters at Deal Castle, then visit nearby Walmer Castle - this former command post to the Duke of Wellington even features an original pair of Wellington boots.
 For an action-packed-day, explore the 250 acre Betteshanger park on two wheels along miles of traffic-free cycle paths, or get really adventurous with den building and fossil hunting right in the heart of this former colliery!
 At day's end sleep beside the waves at the Royal Hotel on Deal seafront.
 Deal, Kent is all you need.